hardboiledphil/config-composer/README.md

 1) `@ConfigType` used on interfaces to mark them as a _configuration type_
 2) `@ConfigValue` used on methods of _configuration type_ interfaces to define _config values_ within a given type.

-It then provides a factory method to map a `com.typesafe.config.Config` object to a `com.mylaesoftware.GlobalConfig` which implements all the `ConfigType` annotated interfaces.
+It then provides a factory method to map a `com.typesafe.config.Config` object to a `com.mylaesoftware.annotations.GlobalConfig` which implements all the `ConfigType` annotated interfaces.

 The annotations are processed at compiled time resulting into a class (the `GlobalConfig` implementation) containing the generated code to parse all the annotated config values.